yext/search-ui-react/docs/answers-react-components.staticfiltersprops.filteroptions.md

 ## StaticFiltersProps.filterOptions property

-The configuration data for a filter option.
+The configuration data for a static filter option.

 <b>Signature:</b>